Contact Hours: 75

 Today nursing emerged as a learned profession that is both a science and art.
 Science is the observation, identification, description, experimental investigation and theoretical explanation of natural phenomena (it is a body of knowledge).
 Art is the application of knowledge and skill to individualized action.

+The mid 19th century marked a revolutionary turning point for the profession.
 In 1852, Florence Nightingale started nursing in hospital setting due to wars and prevailing unemployment for the women in UK.
+She recognized that the marginalized status of women could be elevated through structured, noble work.

-In 1860s, she opened the Nightingale training school for nurses in London at St Thomas hospital.
+- Educational Revolution: In 1860s, she opened the Nightingale training school for nurses in London at St Thomas hospital.
 She was able to train them with the books and notes she wrote on nursing and hospitals during her experience.
+This established nursing as a formal, respectable career rather than a menial task.

 ''I solemnly pledge myself before God